ncoghlan/misc/notes/python3/questions_and_answers.rst

 "Why would I start using Python 3?", it is more likely to be "Why would I stop using Python 2?".

-The efforts of the first five years of Python 3 deployment have been about positioning it to start crossing that gap between early adopters and more conservative users.
-Those pieces are starting to fall into place, especially as enterprise Linux vendors start bringing supported Python 3 offerings to market.
+The efforts of the first several years of Python 3 deployment were about positioning it to start crossing that gap between early adopters and more conservative users.
+Around 2014, those pieces started falling into place, especially as more enterprise Linux vendors brought supported Python 3 offerings to market.

 This means that while conservative users that are *already* using Python are